AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-include-a-team-member-in-support-notifications.md

 * [Adobe Commerce Help Center User Guide: Shared Access](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#shared-access) in our Commerce Knowledge Base.

 If they have been added to the [!DNL cloud project], but don't have the [!DNL Super User role], update their [!DNL role] accordingly in [Manage user access](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/project/user-access.html).

+If you wish to enable a team member to be a watcher on all cases opened for your organization, [submit a Support ticket](https://experienceleague.adobe.com/home?lang=en&support-tab=home#support).

 ## Related reading